Beer Bread Rolls

 Quick Beer Bread

 And I really mean quick beer bread.
 All the liquid used was beer, the ultimate leavening agent.
 I still include a little yeast just to double up on the ferment.
 Mix the dough, pour it into a loaf pan, bake, enjoy.
 End of story.
 How cool is that, I thought?
 My own bread, with my own choice of great wholesome grains, ready in minutes, from beginning to end?

 The beer does all the work of rising!

-Still I was pretty far from the extra light and extra crusty bread rolls and flatbread I love.
+With commercial bread, I was too often pretty far from the extra light and extra crusty bread rolls and flatbread I love.
 A pullman-style loaf I could slice, that I don’t find very inspiring.
 So I decided to make my own.
 It didn’t matter that rolls looked rustic and hopelessly artsy-craftsy.
 Crusty was the operative word here.

 So this was my first try, and they were homely but feather-light and delicious.
 With all the compliments I received on these beer bread rolls, I felt very encouraged to tinker further.